EdHintz/confirmatic/README.md

 # confirmatic
-Automatic appointment confirmations using SMS and the Bandwidth Application Platform
+Automatic appointment confirmations using SMS and the Bandwidth Application Platform.

+***Currently not usable, still in set up phase.
+***

+Come back later.
+ETA April 20, 2015